+

 Search Tips | Advanced Search

-When to use a high availability manager
+When to disable a high availability manager

-High availability managers, and components that use HA manager services, consume CPU cycles, heap memory, and sockets.
-For large core groups, the amount of resources that the high availability manager consumes can become significant.
-Disabling the high availability manager frees these resources.
+Disabling the high availability manager frees CPU cycles, heap memory, and sockets.
+For large core groups, the amount of resources freed can be significant.

-The capability to disable the high availability manager is most useful for topologies where none of the high availability manager provided services are used.
 In certain topologies, only some of the processes use the services that the high availability manager provides.
 In these topologies, we can disable the high availability manager on a per-process basis, which optimizes the amount of resources that the high availability manager uses.

 Some of the services that the high availability manager provides are cluster-based.
 Therefore, because cluster members must be homogeneous, if we disable the high availability manager on one member of a cluster, we must disable it on all of the other members of that cluster.